alexandengstrom/birchrest/README.md

 It is possible to set automatic contraints for the body, queries and params via validation decorators.
 See section about validation.

+BirchRest is fully asynchronous, meaning all route handlers and middleware must be defined as async functions.
+This allows the framework to handle multiple requests concurrently without blocking.
+Ensure that all I/O-bound operations, such as database queries, file handling, or external API requests, are awaited properly.
+Failing to use async or forgetting to await asynchronous operations can lead to blocking behavior, defeating the purpose of using an asynchronous framework.

 ### Nesting Controllers
 BirchRest supports hierarchical route structures by allowing controllers to inherit from other controllers.
 This creates nested routes where the child controller's base path is combined with the parent controller's base path.
 In BirchRest, subcontrollers are created by having one controller class inherit from another controller class.